We’ve all visited slow websites and bailed out when the web page took too long to load.

 On a more positive note, studies show that an increase in page speed (from 8 seconds to 2 seconds) can boost your conversion rate by a whopping 74%.
 With this in mind, let’s take a look at some of the different factors that impact lead page performance and what steps you can take to effectively reduce your page loading times.

-The first step to optimizing page speed is analyzing what your lead page’s current loading time is and what factors are contributing to it.
+Any SEO professional would tell you, that the first step to optimizing page speed is analyzing what your lead page’s current loading time is and what factors are contributing to it.
 You can use tools like Pingdom and Google PageSpeed Insights to measure your lead page’s speed and get specific, actionable advice on how to improve it.

 1. Server and Hosting Performance